cyberflow/chef-elasticsearch-curator/README.md

 This cookbook can be used by including `elasticsearch-curator::default` in your run list and settings attributes as needed.
 Alternatively, you can use the custom resources directly.

+If you are using elasticsearch-curator < 4.2 you might want to use the cookbook version 0.1.4.

 ### Attributes

 | Key                                  | Type   | Description                                           | Default                                                                                                                                                             |